Italy's clash with the euro may just be getting started

 "The surge of the [bond] spread, day after day, increases our public debt and it reduces government spending on social programs.
 The losses in the the stock market, day after day, burn the resources and savings of our industries and of those who have invested.
 And they amount to concrete risks for our fellow citizens and for Italian families," he added.

 Italy has been without a government since elections in March.
-Mattarella's plan for a caretaker administration under former International Monetary Fund official Carlo Cottarelli may last only until a new vote can be held in October.
+Former International Monetary Fund official Carlo Cottarelli will now lead a caretaker administration until new elections later this year or in early 2019.

 As a country that uses the euro, Italy has agreed to abide by EU budget rules designed to keep the currency stable.
 During the March election campaign, the populist parties called for those rules to be scrapped and talked about holding a referendum on the euro or leaving the European Union.